microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 Barriers are queued in forward order (API-call order, barrier-group-index, barrier-array-index).
 Multiple barriers on the same subresource must function as though the barriers complete in queued order.

 Queued Barriers with matching `SyncAfter` scopes that potentially write to the same memory must complete all writes in queued order.
 This is necessary to avoid data races on barriers that support resource aliasing.
-For example a barrier that 'deactivates' a resource must flush any caches before another barrier that 'activates a different resource on the same memory, possible clearing metadata.
+For example a barrier that 'deactivates' a resource must flush any caches before another barrier that 'activates' a different resource on the same memory, possible clearing metadata.

 ### New Resource Creation API's